Are you facing issues related to anxiety, depression, relationships, trauma or major life changes?

 Mindfulness offers techniques to help to combat stress and find more balance in your life

 My name is Sylvia, I am an accredited member of UKCP and registered member of BACP with a Master's degree in Mindfulness Based Psychotherapy obtained from Middlesex University, London

-Originally from Germany I have been in living in London for almost 20 years.
+Originally from Germany I have been in living in London for more than 20 years.
 My background is in financial services where I worked for over a decade.
 While working in the City in a high-pressured environment I started to question the course of my life.
 That was the time when I discovered meditation and Buddhism.

 Training at the Karuna Institute was a natural step for me to move towards a more integrated life style aligned with my values.

 My regular meditation practice and study of Buddhist teachings has helped me to develop my awareness, find more joy and to connect with the deeper meaning of life.

 The duration of therapy depends very much on each individual.
 I offer long-term and short-term therapy.
 Endings are negotiated with regular reviews of our work together.
 Sessions will take place weekly at a regular time.